BlueJeansAndRain/needy-nodecore/README.md

 Node core modules for Needy.

 This is based on the [node-browser-builtins](https://github.com/alexgorbatchev/node-browser-builtins) project.
+The "core" subdirectory is an exact copy of the "builtin" subdirectory in node-browser-builtins.

 History
 =======